 Jen and Stephen were on the same page and continued co-producing the tracks.
 There would be times when Stephen would ask, "what's next?" and Jen wouldn't have an answer.
 Sometimes it was a matter of not yet having met the player she needed.
 In those moments, they would pull out the IndieFolk tracks and work on them while Jen pondered and waited for the next track to make itself known to her.
 Incidentally, WoW's next album is almost half completed.

 The rest of the tracks found their way onto the album in a similar fashion, as she began to write arrangements that allowed her to bring in players like Hornist, Sarah Schmalenberger, the director of the Swing Sisterhood Big Band, and Kelli Rae Tubbs, the most thoughtful and prepared percussionist Jen has ever met.
-In addition to asking the question of who or what does she have to work with, she began adding the questions - with whom does she want to work and how big of a production could she pull off (See track 9, "What If I Get Brave").
-The answer to those questions for Jen was and still is, that she wants to tell the story the way she "sees" and feels the music in her soul.
+In addition to asking the question of who? or what? does she have to work with, she began adding the questions - with whom does she want to work? and how big of a production could she pull off?
+(See track 9, "What If I Get Brave") The answer to those questions for Jen was and still is, that she wants to tell the story the way she "sees" and feels the music in her soul.
+Music needs resound as true to her, or she cannot get behind it with power.